scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/delete-object.rst

 Removes the null version (if there is one) of an object and inserts a delete marker, which becomes the latest version of the object.
-If there isn't a null version, S3 Connector does not remove any objects.
+If there isn't a null version, Zenko does not remove any objects.

 See also: `AWS API Documentation
 <https://docs.aws.amazon.com/goto/WebAPI/s3-2006-03-01/DeleteObject>`_.